5733d9e2be6485d52ffa08870cabdee0/sandbox/DEMO.md

 ## Sending messages to Slack using processors

-To send messages to Slack using a processor we have two different ways: either use the `Slack` or the `Webhook` action.
+To send messages to Slack using a processor we have two different ways: either use the `slack_sink_0.1` or the `webhook_sink_0.1` action.

 Here's an example of the payload for the `Slack` action.
 Notice that we need to specify both the channel and the webhookUrl.